Aymeric Chauprade: Quitting National Front

 On 9 November 2015, he announces quitting the National Front for "moral and ideological issues".
 Like some other members, he deplores the influence of Florian Philippot on Marine Le Pen and the party's political path.

 He also stated that Alain Soral's anti-Semitic influence on a part of the party is one of the main reasons that made him quit the National Front.
 He stands for a right-wing recomposition.

 On her side, Marine Le Pen claimed that "after the Air Cocaine gate, our disagreements with Aymeric Chauprade became too important for him to stay at the National Front".
 At the European Parliament, he quit the Europe of Nations and Freedom group (ENL), which he joined at its creation, and became an independent MEP.

-On 13 January 2016 he announces the creation of his own party, Les Francais Libres, with the purpose of "unifying a credible and assumed right wing".
+On 13 January 2016 he announced the creation of his own party, Les Français Libres, with the purpose of "unifying a credible and assumed right wing".
 He refused to make a choice during 2017's French presidential election between "globalised socialism and a nationalist socialism".

 In April 2016, he admitted to being closer to Les Républicains and wishes to "take part in an eventual government from the right wing" without taking part in the election of Les Républicains' candidate to run for office.
 At the European Parliament he tried to join the French delegation of the European Popular Party, and Valeurs actuelles stated that "even benefiting from Michele Alliot-Marie's, Nadine Morano's and Brice Hortefeux’s support, he faces oppositions from juppeists".

 During the election of Les Républicains' candidate to run for office, he supported Nicolas Sarkozy for the first round and Francois Fillon for the second round.

 During the 2017 presidential election, he supported Fillon for the first round before supporting Emmanuel Macron in the second round.

 On 16 March 2017, he expressed himself for one of the first times on the "shadow men" around the National Front in an Envoyé Special documentary.
 According to him, "Marine Le Pen is not free, she is held by those people (Frédéric Chatillon, Axel Loustau et Philippe Péninque).
 If she comes to power, those people will too.
 There is no reason for this group to disappear.
 It will become the group that brought her to power.
 It is the National Front economy.
 They are Marine Le Pen's secret".

 When Macron visited the European Parliament on 17 April 2018, Chauprade congratulated him on his courage to initiate reforms.
 He joined the Europe of Freedom and Direct Democracy (EFDD) group, where he became vice-president.
 It is a sovereignist sensitivity group that includes the Five-Star Movement of Italy and UKIP of Britain.